scala/docs.scala-lang/_overviews/FAQ/collections.md

 traversable object is the stream of natural numbers `Stream.from(0)`.
 The method `hasDefiniteSize` indicates whether a collection is possibly infinite.
 If `hasDefiniteSize` returns true, the collection is certainly finite.
-If it returns false, the collection has not been not fully elaborated yet, so it might be infinite or finite.
+If it returns false, the collection has not been fully elaborated yet, so it might be infinite or finite.

 This class defines methods which can be efficiently implemented in terms of `foreach` (over 40 of them).